FAQs for IRS Innocent Spouse Relief

 How many years can my innocent spouse relief filing cover?

-Your innocent spouse's relief filing will cover three years.
-If you want to cover more than three years you will have to file a separate IRS Form 8857 for the additional years.
+Your innocent spouse's relief filing will cover up to six years on the same form.
+If you want to cover more than six years you will have to file a separate IRS Form 8857 for the additional years.